-We lose water through our sweat, and this becomes more evident when we are doing some increased activity like training.
+We lose water through our sweat, which becomes more evident when we do an increased activity like training.
 It is the cooling mechanism of the body.

-Some small levels of water will be lost through water droplets in the air we exhale.
+Some small water levels will be lost through water droplets in the air we exhale.

-This is the last major way we excrete water, and it is a small amount usually.
+This is the last major way we excrete water, usually a small amount.

 Hypohydration / Dehydration effects on Performance and Health

-When the body loses water, the core temperature will go up, and this affects all pathways of metabolism.
-When water loss is equal to 1 – 2 percent of body weight, we see some noticeable reduction in physical performance.
+When the body loses water, the core temperature increases, affecting all metabolism pathways.
+When water loss equals 1 – 2 percent of body weight, we see some noticeable reduction in physical performance.
 In marathon runners, it is not uncommon to see losses as great as 6 – 10% of total body weight through a race.
 Proper hydration strategies following the event will help to counteract these impaired performance effects.